steversig/wiser-heating-skill/README.md

 mycroft-msm install https://github.com/steversig/wiser-heating-skill

+## Configuration
-Then copy a wiserkeys.param file into the same directory as \_\_init\_\_.py this is probably going to be /opt/mycroft/skills/wiser-heating-skill.steversig
+* Either copy a wiserkeys.param file into the same directory as \_\_init\_\_.py This is probably going to be /opt/mycroft/skills/wiser-heating-skill.steversig
+* Or Log in to https://account.mycroft.ai and select Skills from the right hand top Personal menu.
+Then click on the configure icon on the Wiser Heating app, fill in the Wiser Hub IP and key, then Save

 ## About
 Controls the heating via Mycroft AI, the wiserheatingapi library by Asantaga and a Wiser Heathub